These vegan lemon poppy seed muffins are better than the coffeehouse. Make and freeze leftovers for anytime you need a quick snack or breakfast to go!

-4. Make Your Vegan buttermilk: Using a medium sized bowl, mix 1 cup soy milk and 2 tsp of the lemon juice from your stash you made in step 1.
+4. Make Your Vegan buttermilk: Using a medium sized bowl, mix 1 cup soy milk and 2 teaspoon of the lemon juice from your stash you made in step 1.
 Whisk together then let sit for 10 minutes or so.
 The acidity of the lemon juice will help the soy milk to curdle some.
 This will help give the muffins a softer texture and a bit of tang, which is perfect in a lemon muffin.

 5. Make your flax eggs.
-For this recipe, you need two “eggs”.
-To make vegan eggs for baking, use a ratio of 1 tbsp of group flax to 3 tbsp of water per egg.
+For this recipe, you need two "eggs".
+To make vegan eggs for baking, use a ratio of 1 tablespoon of group flax to 3 tablespoon of water per egg.
 Combine the flax and water, whisk with a fork until combined then let sit for at least 5 minutes.
 As the flax sits it will gel up and create a consistency close to egg whites.

 6. In a large bowl, add your dry ingredients: flour, baking soda, baking powder, and poppy seeds.
 Mix until combined.